-A simple search will tell that you can say “Danke” for thank you in German.
-However, there are 14 common expressions used to thank someone in German.
-You can use them in various contexts as thank you is one of the commonly used phrases in German.
-This blog covers everything you need to know about how to say thank you in German and their pronunciation.
-Moreover, you will also find how to respond to “Thank You” if someone expresses their gratitude to you.
-Further, you will get to know about other commonly used phrases in German.
-Let us first explore the 15 ways to say thank you in German below.
+A simple search will tell you that Thank You in German means “Danke”.
+However, there are many common ways to thank someone in German.
+You can use them in various contexts as thank you is one of the most commonly used phrases in German.
+This blog covers everything you need to know about, whether it's how to say thank you, their pronunciation, and how you can respond to “Thank You” if someone expresses their gratitude to you.
+Further, you will get to know about other commonly used phrases for saying thank you in German.
+Let us explore the 14 ways to say thank you in German below.

 Table of Contents